Pronounced: py-LOR-oh-plah-stee, py-LOR-ik stuh-NOH-sis, py-LOR-oh-MY-ah-ta-me

 Copyright © Nucleus Medical Media, Inc.

-The pylorus sphincter can become narrowed, usually from an enlargerment of the muscle.
+The pylorus sphincter can become narrowed, usually from an enlargement of the muscle.
 The condition is called pyloric stenosis .
 It can cause severe symptoms such as nausea, vomiting, and dehydration .
-Narrowing of the pylorus can be the result of scarring from ulcers, a hiatal hernia, a mass, such as cancer, or inflammatory diseases.
+Narrowing of the pylorus can be the result of scarring from ulcers, a hiatal hernia, inflammatory diseases, or a mass, such as cancer.

 Pyloric stenosis may be a serious condition.
 Pyloroplasty is often necessary to treat it.

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like: